codekow/ocp-code-server/README.md

 ## Intro

-This project hopes to make it easy to get developers up and running quickly in OCP.

-This build takes the existing work found @ <https://github.com/cdr/Code Server> and adapts it to run on OpenShift.
+This repository takes the existing work found @ https://github.com/cdr/code-server and adapts it to run on OpenShift.

 ## Quick Start